malharinamdar/malharinamdar.github.io/_pages/about.md

 I’m Malhar , an undergrad at Pune Institute of Computer Technology studying Electronics and Telecommunications.
 I am passianate about ML, with a strong consideration for its research; alongwith its intersection with robotics.

-I like reading books, mostly classics.
 In my spare time, I enjoy listening to music, mostly marathi and hindi to some extent english.
 Also fond of hiking, playing chess, cricket, football and tennis.

 Reach out if you’d like to chat about anything you think we’d both enjoy!
 Open to research internship positions.